photoprism/photoprism-docs/docs/user-guide/organize/info-sidebar.md

 ![Screenshot](img/info-sidebar-202605.jpg){ class="shadow" }

+!!! info "Permissions"
+    Users without edit rights, e.g. *viewers* see a read-only version of the sidebar that omits empty fields. *Guests*, and *visitors* opening a share link, see a further limited subset of the metadata.

 ## Opening the Sidebar

 Press **Ctrl + I** while a picture is open in the full-screen viewer, or pick "Toggle Info Sidebar" from the viewer menu.
 The same shortcut closes it again.
 The sidebar position is remembered across page reloads, so it stays open until you explicitly close it.